 Natty Bo is a record collector, DJ, dancer, bandleader and singer of Ska Cubano, The TOP CATS SKA, Yiddish Twist Orchestra and of course Natty Congeroo & the Flames of Rhythm.
 He also spins the best sounds in town, having honed his craft over the past three decades at Gaz’s Rocking Blues and countless other festivals, clubs, house parties and late-night shebeens.

 Count Skylarkin stumbled into DJing in mid-nineties South London and has since gone on to work with legendary Jamaican acts such as The Wailers (UK tour DJ), Toots & The Maytals, The Skatalites, Max Romeo and countless others, not to mention his decade-long association with outgoing Sweet Memory Sounds headliner DJ Derek in Oxford and beyond.

-Saturday 25th January 2014 at Notting Hill Arts Club
+Saturday May 31st at Notting Hill Arts Club

 8pm-2am, £6 before 10pm, £8 after